asleepace/asleepace.com/src/content/blog/try.md

 ---
-title: 'Typescript - Errors as Values'
+title: 'The Quest for Isomorphic Error Handling in Typescript'
-description: 'Simple and powerful error handling which leverages errors as values, result tuples and try/catch utility methods.'
+description: 'A deep dive into error handling paradigms and advanced Typescript types to create the perfect errors-as-values utility.'
 pubDate: 'April 26 2025'
 heroImage: '/images/abstract-tree.png'
 slug: 'try'